The Official Colourbox World Cup Theme

 But it doesn’t end there…

-There was a post over on The Vinyl Villain back in November 2008 in which MrsCTel talked about this Colourbox track.
-On the comments natp noted that this track had inspired Saint Etienne to create the following track (as a B Side) four years later:
+There was a post over on The (old) Vinyl Villain a few years ago which talked about Colorbox and in the comments someone mentioned how this had inspired Saint Etienne to create the following track (as a B Side) four years later:

 …and of course we have to have the A Side too (12 inch version mind) because with the name of the band and the name of the group this will complete some…sort…of…trifecta….or something…